nstockton/mapperproxy-mume/README.md

 ### Manual Startup

-To start Mapper Proxy, activate the virtual environment by running `venv\Scripts\activate.bat`, and then run `python start.py` from the root directory of this project.
+To start Mapper Proxy, activate the virtual environment by running `source .venv/bin/activate`, and then run `mapper` from the root directory of this project.
 It accepts the following arguments:

 - `-h`, `--help` Show program's help and exit.
 - `-v`, `--version` Show program's version number and exit.